 INTRODUCTION: In 1995 the state and federal funding agencies that are members of the Water Wastewater Advisory Committee (WWAC) adopted a common Preliminary Engineering Report (PER) and pre-application format that they would all use to reduce the costs to applicants in developing a project.
-Those agencies are: Nebraska Department of Environment and Energy and Department of Health & Human Services (State Revolving Funds), Nebraska Department of Economic Development (Community Development Block Grant) and the USDA Rural Development (Water and Environmental Programs).
+Those agencies are: Nebraska Department of Environment and Energy, Nebraska Department of Economic Development (Community Development Block Grant) and the USDA Rural Development (Water and Environmental Programs).
 This successful process has been modified over the years as conditions changed.
 The Agencies undertook an integral process improvement endeavor that included responding to the voice of the communities and consulting engineers of Nebraska.
 WWAC shall collaborate to bring more capital to rural communities by providing a process for community decision making for funding and completion of projects that consistently maximizes the funding resources to the most communities possible.
 Communities may submit their projects directly to the agencies if they do not want to utilize WWAC's resources.